ff-ultima/ff-ultima.github.io/docs/getting-started.md

 Every release version of FF Ultima documents commits, fixes, new features, or qol improvements in a `change log` section for that release.
 This dates back to Version 1.6 and can be browsed [here](https://github.com/soulhotel/FF-ULTIMA/releases).

 Every version of the theme also tries to stay compatible with Stable (Default Release) Firefox.
 The release notes always inform you of Firefox version compatibility.
-For example, FF Ultima versions 2.0 to 3.7 being compatible with Firefox 138 to 143.
+For example, FF Ultima versions 2.0 to 3.7 being compatible with Firefox ~~138 to 143.~~ 138 and up.

 FF Ultima also supports Firefox Nightly, mostly through an `ultima.enable.nightly.config` setting.
 The setting is basically a quick patch for upstream changes/fixes that haven't made their way to Default Firefox yet.
 It also allows Nightly Users (or Developer Edition Users, like me) to use the same version of the theme as everyone else.